Joseph-Lin-163/WebPlayerLAHacks2015/README.md

 # WebPlayerLAHacks2015
-Download the html file and the webplayer onto your computer.
+Download the html file and the .unity3d onto your computer.
 Put them in the same folder.
 Open up the html file in a browser.
 Play and save forests.